jenkins-infra/jenkins.io/content/projects/gsoc/2019/application.md

   Public presentations will attract attention, and the students will be periodically contacted by users.
 * Students will be also advised to present their projects at local Jenkins Area Meetups (https://jenkins.io/projects/jam)
 * Each project will have a strict Definition Of Done: public availability, Q&A chats, [blog posts on the project website](https://jenkins.io/node/).
-  The students will be visible in the community even after the main GSoC phase.
+  The students will be visible in the community even after GSoC

 #### Has your org been accepted as a mentoring org in Google Summer of Code before?
 Yes, in 2016 and 2018